Assistant Program Director jobs at Emory University - 23 jobs

 MINIMUM QUALIFICATIONS:

-* Master's degree in a field related to the program and seven years of professional experience related to the program and previous supervisory and program/project management experience, or equivalent combination of experience, education, and training.
+Bachelor's degree in a field related to the program and seven years of professional experience related to the program and previous supervisory and program/project management experience, OR equivalent combination of experience, education, and training.

 Additional Details